stowball/hucssley/rethinking-css.md

 You know it's name, but what does it do and why does it look that way at this breakpoint, within this context or in this browser?
 Why does this `.flag-layout` no longer look like a flag when it's in the sidebar?

 By looking at "semantic" class names in HTML alone, it's impossible to know.
-And of course, if you use a tool that uses/produces obtuse or hashed class names, it's even harder and offers little in regards to performance optimisations too.
+And of course, if you use a tool that uses/produces obtuse or hashed class names, it's even harder and offers little in regards to performance optimisations anyway.

-Once you've found the relevant HTML, you look in the CSS and have to trawl through multiple, overridden, cascaded styles to disseminate what you need, which isn't always easy, and only paints the picture for that exact combination of potential scenarios.
+Once you've found the relevant HTML in your browser's Inspector, you then have to trawl through multiple, overridden, cascaded styles in the CSS Panel to disseminate what you need, which isn't always easy, and only paints the picture for that exact combination of potential scenarios.
 Every strike-through seen in the inspector represents an inefficiency so should be a potential red flag.

 You'll ultimately need to cross-reference what's rendered to the relevant source CSS, and make sure you've understood every permutation.